upf-gti/SignBank/backend/src/word-requests/README.md

 The current implementation follows a simplified flow where:

-1. Users submit word requests with basic information (word, description, videoUrl).
+1. Users submit word requests with basic information (word, definition, videoUrl).
 2. Admins review these requests and can approve or deny them.
 3. When a request is approved, a new Word entry is created with the information from the request.